The 15 most important points in the Startup Termsheet

 Governs the acquisition rights of shareholders in various cases, i.e. as soon as a shareholder wishes to sell, he must first of all offer the shares to other shareholders.
 Very important for investors to prevent any unwanted changes in voting rights or entry from any third parties.
 Also applies for trustors, however only for a sale to a third party and not within the Trustee syndicate.

 Regulates how and in what way decisions are made.
 Basically, with a simple majority (50% + 1 vote), but important decisions with 50% and half of the investors (qualified majority).
 Among other things, regulates what important decisions are and what roles and authorisations the general meeting (GM) and Advisory Board play.
 As a rule of thumb the governance is divided in three parts:

 - CEO and day-to-day decisions (Regulated in CEO Work contract)

-- General Meeting decisions and authority (We usually include a catalogue for that)
+- General Meeting decisions and authority (We usually include a catalog for that)

-- Advisory Board decision and authority (We usually include a catalogue for that)
+- Advisory Board decision and authority (We usually include a catalog for that)

 Tag-Along & Drag-Along Right